Skip to main content

 How Can I File A California Insurance Company Complaint?

 The California Department of Insurance (CDI) remains a prestigious institution.
-They even have a section on their website that allegedly helps insurance policyholders file a complaint against an insurance company for unfair insurance practices, punish them for unprofessional conduct, or get a copy of their claim for further insurance processes.
+Its website even has a section that allegedly helps insurance policyholders file complaints against insurance companies for unfair practices, punish them for unprofessional conduct, or get a copy of their claim for further insurance processes.

 CAVEAT: This is not legal advice; again, I’ve never seen anyone directly helped by the CDI.
 However, I have seen insurance companies start returning calls and become more attentive when angry clients start complaining, and the insurance company sees they have a bureaucrat asking questions.

-If an insurance agent is not acting professionally or is demonstrating unfair insurance practices, you can contact the California Department of insurance and file a complaint against the insurance company.
+If an insurance agent is not acting professionally or is demonstrating unfair insurance practices, you can contact the California Department of Insurance and file a complaint against the insurance company.

-Contact California Department for Unfair Insurance Practices
+Contact the California Department for Unfair Insurance Practices

 Many insured people try to contact the consumer complaints department at CDI to resolve their high-dollar-value personal injury cases or any other case against the insurance company.
 However, that is something the CDI does not do.

-If you want legal help, CDI can help you get a copy of your policy which you can then give to a private attorney for legal advice.
-Call their consumer hotline at 1-800-927-HELP and an agent can help you file a complaint, receive a copy of your policy, or even try to resolve minor to medium issues.
+If you want legal help, CDI can help you get a copy of your policy, which you can then give to a private attorney for legal advice.
+Call their consumer hotline at 1-800-927-HELP, and an agent can help you file a complaint, receive a copy of your policy, or even try to resolve minor to medium issues.

-Often bad faith manners can complicate things and affect your life.
+Often, lousy faith manners can complicate things and affect your life.
 You should file a complaint against the insurance company so that they can pay for their behavior and contact a California injury attorney to help you file a claim lawsuit.

 How Does the California Insurance Department Keep Insurance Companies in Check?